-#1 Aligned with E/S characteristics Investments #2 Other #1 Aligned with E/S c environmental or socia ancial product used to attain the act. #2 Other includes the remaining investments of the financial product which are neither aligned with the environmental or social characteristics, nor are qualified as sustainable investments.
+Investments -[ #1 Aligned with E/S characteristics #2 Other environmental or socia al characteristics pron noted by the financial produ #2 Other includes the the environmental or s which are neither aligned with able investments.

 How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?